Problem Animal Elephant Hunting – Marromeu, Mozambique, circa 1936

 Above: Harry Flederman relaxing in camp.

 In this 21st Century modern era, visiting international sport hunters to some parts of north eastern Zimbabwe will have experienced similar.
 They’d have been taken to a local spirit medium before the start of a PAC elephant hunt.
 This is done in order to have the hunt blessed by a departed chief’s spirit.
-During the course of this ritual, the PH and client, plus their trackers will have removed their footwear (out of respect).
-During this ritualistic blessing, snuff is normally shared with the spirit medium.
+During the course of this ritual, the PH and client, plus their trackers will have removed their footwear (out of respect), in addition, during this ritualistic blessing, snuff is normally shared with the spirit medium.

-Above: Buffalo shot by Harry Flederman for labour rations while Gustav Guex was laid up with a knee injury, would've done a trophy hunter proud in this day and age.
+Above: These buffalo bulls shot by Harry Flederman for labour rations while Gustav Guex was laid up with a knee injury, would've done a trophy hunter proud in this day and age.

 Throughout the course of this lengthy pursuit of the elusive elephant, Flederman shot game for the pot.
 He also mentions he shot large numbers of buffalo, to help the injured and camp confined Gustav Guex, fulfil his contract.
 Although we aren’t given any descriptions of close encounters Flederman had with buffalo, he does write of having had ‘many hair-raising experiences’ while shooting buffalo on behalf of Guex.